Paresh Chandra Adhikary

-Paresh Chandra Adhikary is an Indian politician from All India Trinamool Congress (till August 2022).
-In May 2021, he was elected as the member of the West Bengal Legislative Assembly from Mekliganj.
+Paresh Chandra Adhikary is an Indian politician from West Bengal.
+He was a five-time member of the West Bengal Legislative Assembly from Mekliganj Assembly constituency.
+After serving for four terms representing the All India Forward Bloc, he was last elected representing the All India Trinamool Congress in May 2021.

-Career
+Early life

 Adhikary hails from Mekliganj, Cooch Behar district.
 His father's name is Dutta Narayan Adhikary.
 He passed Higher Secondary Examination from Mekhliganj High School, West Bengal Board of Secondary Education in 1970.

+Career

-Paresh Chandra Adhikary became MLA for the first time in 1991 after winning the Forward Bloc ticket.
+Adhikary became MLA for the first time in 1991 after winning the Forward Bloc ticket.
 Although he lost the 1996 assembly elections, he continued to win for the Forward Bloc in 2001, 2006 and 2011.
 He was the Acting Food Minister of the Left Front Government in West Bengal from 2006 to 2011.

-In 2019, he left the Forward Bloc and joined the Trinamool Congress.
+In August 2018, he left the Forward Bloc and joined the Trinamool Congress.
 In the 2019 Lok Sabha elections, he contested from Cooch Behar Lok Sabha on Trinamul Congress ticket.
 But Adhikary lost to BJP candidate Nisith Pramanik.

-In the 2021 assembly elections, he won the Mekhliganj assembly seat again and became the MLA and Chief Minister Mamata Banerjee made Paresh Chandra Adhikary the state minister for Department of School Education in the State.
+In the 2021 assembly elections, he won the Mekhliganj assembly seat again and became the MLA and Chief Minister Mamata Banerjee made him the state minister for Department of School Education in the State.
+In August 2022, he was dropped from her cabinet after the Court case regarding the appoint of the daughter of the minister as a teacher.